On this page

 Energy Resource Division has scanned all petroleum core photographs and full size digital images (~1500 pixels by 1000 pixels by 256 colours) have been captured.
 Currently available on SARIG (3.3 GB)

 Energy Resource Division is the custodian of over 6000 thin sections, prepared over the last 20 years for various basin studies.
 All thin sections have been catalogued in the PEPS database and are available for loan.
 Over 5500 sections have been scanned in normal and polarised light using specialised software and a scanner attached to a petrological microscope.
-These digital thin section images have been compiled into a searchable database and are now available on PAGSA as an atlas of key reservoirs and seals from South Australia’s petroleum prospective basins.
+These digital thin section images have been compiled into a searchable database and are now available for download on SARIG (730 MB).